Part 1 · Methodology series · 6 min read

 What just happened

-This is not a rare event.
-It is the design of the panel.
+This is the design of the panel.

 Four reviewers, four failure classes